-- 3. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard: - (a) In accounting for transactions and balances in foreign currencies, except for those derivative transactions and balances that are within the scope of MPSAS 29, Financial Instruments: Recognition and Measurement; - (b) In translating the financial performance and financial position of foreign operations that are included in the financial statements of the entity by consolidation, proportionate consolidation, or by the equity method; and - (c) In translating an entity's financial performance and financial position into a presentation currency. - 4.
-MPSAS 29 applies to many foreign currency derivatives and, accordingly, these are excluded from the scope of this Standard.
-However, those foreign currency derivatives that are not within the scope of MPSAS 29 (e.g., some foreign currency derivatives that are embedded in other contracts) are within the scope of this Standard.
+- 3. An entity that prepares and presents financial statements under the accrual basis of accounting shall apply this Standard: - (a) In accounting for transactions and balances in foreign currencies, except for those derivative transactions and balances that are within the scope of MPSAS 29, Financial Instruments: Recognition and Measurement; - (b) In translating the financial performance and financial position of foreign operations that are included in the financial statements of the entity by consolidation, or by the equity method; and - (c) In translating an entity's financial performance and financial position into a presentation currency. - 4.
+MPSAS 29, Financial Instruments: Recognition and Measurement, applies to many foreign currency derivatives and, accordingly, these are excluded from the scope of this Standard.
+However, those foreign currency derivatives that are not within the scope of MPSAS 29, Financial Instruments: Recognition and Measurement, (e.g., some foreign currency derivatives that are embedded in other contracts) are within the scope of this Standard.
 In addition, this Standard applies when an entity translates amounts relating to derivatives from its functional currency to its presentation currency. - 5.
-This Standard does not apply to hedge accounting for foreign currency items, including the hedging of a net investment in a foreign operation MPSAS applies to hedge accounting. - 6.
-This Standard applies to all public sector entities other than Government Business Enterprises (GBEs). - 7.
-The Preface to Malaysian Public Sector Accounting Standards issued by the Accountant General's Department explains that GBEs apply approved accounting standards issued by the Malaysian Accounting Standards Board (MASB).
-GBEs are defined in MPSAS 1, Presentation of Financial Statements. - 8.
+This Standard does not apply to hedge accounting for foreign currency items, including the hedging of a net investment in a foreign operation.
+MPSAS 29, Financial Instruments: Recognition and Measurement, applies to hedge accounting. - 6.
+[Deleted] - 7.
+[Deleted] - 8.
 This Standard applies to the presentation of an entity's financial statements in a foreign currency, and sets out requirements for the resulting financial statements to be described as complying with MPSASs.
 For translations of financial information into a foreign currency that do not meet these requirements, this Standard specifies information to be disclosed.